 More about this research is available here.

 A foundation of biomedical research is now established with 5 PhDs participating in biomedical research into ME and preparations being made for a UK clinical trial of rituximab and with major European and international collaboration.

 With enough support we can achieve this and make lasting progress in researching and treating this disease.

 Please join our CofEforME support campaign - click here

-Our mascot, Professor Ldifme, was created by our supporters in the Let's Do It For ME team.
+Our mascot, Professor Ldifme, was created by our supporters - this one being a festive version.